 Choosing the right material

 The athame usually has a black handle and should have a double-edged blade even though it should not be used for cutting.
 It symbolizes the masculine principle (phallus) associated with the air element.
 In some cases, it can also be associated with fire.
-Its function is to direct energy and it is raised as a way of greeting.
+Its function is to direct energy and is raised as a greeting.

 Silver blades, for example, have an added value since this metal is associated with the moon and the goddess.